*Links for the key stage 3 & 4 curriculum plans are placed at the bottom of this page (in PDF format).

 • Team work

 • Problem solving

 At the end of year 9 pupils are given the opportunity to study Drama at GCSE level.
 They then have 3 timetabled lessons per week, and continue to develop their performance skills as begun in KS3.
 The department always produces excellent results.
-In 2016, 70% of pupils achieve an A*-C grade, as well as a staggering 30% achieving A*-A. Results last year were also impressive, with 50% of pupils achieving an A*-B grade.
+In 2016, 70% of pupils achieved an A*-C grade, as well as a staggering 30% achieving A*-A. Results last year were also impressive, with 50% of pupils achieving an A*-B grade.

 Numerous trips are offered by the department – we have recently taken 40 pupils to London for our annual theatre tours trip.
-We had watched “The Lion King,” “Les Miserables,” and “The Play That Goes Wrong,” as well as having participated in workshops run by professional actors and directors from the shows.
+We watched, “Alice’s Adventure’s Underground,” “Dreamgirls” and “School of Rock!” as well as having participated in workshops run by professional actors and directors from the shows.
 Younger pupils also had the opportunity to watch the performances of their older peers, as well as various trips to Norwich, the most recent being to the Theatre Royal to see Shakespeare’s, “A Midsummer Night’s Dream.”